Guide

 2. You list products on your online store

-Add products to your store with detailed descriptions, high-quality images, and accurate product specs.
-Your supplier might give you these, or you can create your own branded versions.
+List your products with detailed descriptions, high-quality images, and accurate specs.
+Your supplier may provide these, or you can create branded versions yourself.

 3. A customer places an order